roy-shivam/Taiyo-application/README.md

 - Fork or directly clone this repository to your local machine
 - Use the `npm`` install` command to install dependencies
-- Once the dependencies are installed, use the `npm start` command inside the root directory to open the app in your local browser of choice
+- Once the dependencies are installed, use the `npm run dev` command inside the root directory to open the app in your local browser of choice

 <br/>